 If real life had video game cheats, which ONE cheat would you like to have and why?

-i would like to cheat life by being able to fly.
+I would like to cheat on life by being able to fly.
 I would get everywhere without getting hurt (I’m kinda clumsy).
 I also wouldn’t have to learn how to drive a car and would be able to get everywhere without having to wait in line.

 I decided to write a small introduction.
-I’m Jonez’ girlfriend of like 3 months.
+I’m Jonez’s girlfriend of like 3 months.

-I spent my free time by reading, listening to music, gaming (duh) and watching series.
+I spent my free time reading, listening to music, gaming (duh) and watching series.

 Nice to meet y’all and feel free to leave a comment

 I enjoy the Kirby games quite a lot.
 The atmosphere and gameplay are the biggest reasons I’m drawn to the series.
 So, when I learned that a new game got released on Switch, I placed it on my “To Buy” list.
 Earlier this month, I bought myself a copy of this game on a small sale.
 So, today I want to give my honest opinions on the game.
 Is it any good or is it not worth your time?
 After playing Kirby Triple Deluxe and Kirby Planet Robobot, I was quite interested to see what the new offer on the Nintendo Switch will bring.
 As usual, feel free to leave your opinion on this game and/or the content of this article in the comment section down below.